the-vtex-files/the-vtex-files.github.io/discovery.md

-somehow I was still functioning my stable reality crumbled, am I losing it? or was I yearning for it? this undisturbed rural idyll, and there was no other choice to be game for it.
+somehow I was still functioning my stable reality crumbled, am I losing it? or was I yearning for it all the time? this undisturbed rural idyll, and there was no other choice to be game for it.